-It is the sailfish season is not uncommon to see 30 yachts in a day, and Dorado and Tuna.
+It is the sailfish season not uncommon to see 30 yachts in a day, and Dorado and Tuna.
 Marlin (blue, black and rays) can come in strong at all times.

 Half day on the coast

-A vacation destination perfect and well known as great Costa Rica fishing spost.
+A vacation destination perfects and well known as great Costa Rica fishing spost.
 Sea fishing trips in Tamarindo Beach Guanacaste Costa Rica.
 Tamarindo Beach is one of the most popular tourist destinations in Guanacaste, Costa Rica.
 This beach has all the amenities of a beach town in Costa Rica surf, sand and sun, sun, sun.
 But it offers much more.
 It is ideal for honeymoons and weddings, couples and families, and wonderfully suited to eco-adventures.

-Playa Tamarindo, Playa Tamarindo or, as it is popularly known, is located on the northwest Pacific coast of Guanacaste province, and offers a variety of services and easy access.
-Tamarindo is physically located in a wide bay with white sand beaches and fantastic surf, and is bordered by both seawater and estuarine lute National Park.
+Playa Tamarindo, Playa Tamarindo or, as it is popularly known, is located on the northwest Pacific coast of Guanacaste province and offers a variety of services and easy access.
+Tamarindo is physically located in a wide bay with white sand beaches and fantastic surf and is bordered by both seawater and estuarine lute National Park.
 Come Easy: Tamarindo has an airstrip with regular daily service: only one flight from San Jose to 45 minutes Sansa or Nature Air airlines.
 Liberia International Airport Daniel Obduber is less than an hour‘s drive away.

 Even if it is a small beach community, Tamarindo offers a variety of services, including banks, grocery stores, pharmacies, emergency medical centers, Internet cafes and many shops to explore.
 International cuisine is presented from a wide variety of excellent restaurants.

-If you’ve ever been to Tamarindo, try one of our other fishing sites in Costa Rica Carrillo, Flamingo and Conchal.
+If you’ve ever been to Tamarindo, try one of our other fishing sites in Costa Rica Carrillo, Flamingo, and Conchal.

 “Captain’s knowledge of the ocean was very informative.
 But, his ability to land the big one was most exciting.”